Carters (CRI) Short-Term Debt issuances (2016 - 2023)

 Carters (CRI) has disclosed Short-Term Debt issuances for 9 consecutive years, with $70.0 million as the latest value for Q3 2023.

-• Short-Term Debt issuances was $70.0 million for Q3 2023 at Carters, down from $120.0 million in the prior quarter.
+- Short-Term Debt issuances for Q3 2023 was $70.0 million at Carters, down from $120.0 million in the prior quarter.

-• In the past five years, Short-Term Debt issuances ranged from a high of $644.0 million in Q1 2020 to a low of -$644.0 million in Q1 2022.
+- The five-year high for Short-Term Debt issuances was $644.0 million in Q1 2020, with the low at -$644.0 million in Q1 2022.

-• Peak YoY movement for Short-Term Debt issuances: plummeted 90.0% in 2019, then soared 820.0% in 2020.
+- The sharpest move saw Short-Term Debt issuances tumbled 90.0% in 2019, then skyrocketed 820.0% in 2020.

-• Carters' Short-Term Debt issuances stood at $185.0 million in 2019, then skyrocketed by 248.11% to $644.0 million in 2020, then crashed by 81.37% to $120.0 million in 2022, then crashed by 41.67% to $70.0 million in 2023.
+- Over 4 years, Short-Term Debt issuances stood at $185.0 million in 2019, then surged by 248.11% to $644.0 million in 2020, then plummeted by 81.37% to $120.0 million in 2022, then plummeted by 41.67% to $70.0 million in 2023.